Skip to main content

 The active ingredient in Afrin, oxymetazoline, is an alpha-adrenergic agonist.
 When used topically in nasal passages, it is a vasoconstrictor.
 This results in decreased fluid flow into the tissue and blood vessels of the nasal passageway, as well as an opening of the airway.

 Flonase, fluticasone propionate, is a corticosteroid.
 When corticosteroids are applied topically in the nasal passages, they exhibit antipruritic, anti-inflammatory, and vasoconstrictive properties.
-Corticosteroids induce peptides known as lipocortins, which then decrease the formation and release of inflammatory mediators.
-The effect of Flonase builds overtime after consistent use, and therefore it may take several days or weeks to realize the full benefit of Flonase.
+Corticosteroids induce peptides known as lipocortins which then decrease the formation and release of inflammatory mediators.
+The effect of Flonase builds over time after consistent use, and therefore it may take several days or weeks to realize the full benefit of Flonase.
 Flonase is available as a prescription and over-the-counter.
 As a prescription, it is a nasal spray bottle containing 120 sprays.
-The over-the-counter version is available as 60 spray or 120 spray bottles.
+The over-the-counter version is available in 60 spray or 120 spray bottles.
 Flonase can be used in children 4 years of age or older, as well as adults.

 Main differences between Afrin and Flonase